eprints/eprints_ci/README.md

 # EPrints Continuous Integration Environment
 EPrints Continuous Integration Environment is a framework for deploying automated testing of EPrints repositories.
-It is intended to allow changes to the EPrints codebase to be comprehensively tested to ensure they cause no unexpected side effects.
+It is intended to allow changes to the [EPrints codebase](https://github.com/eprints/eprints3.4) to be comprehensively tested to ensure they cause no unexpected side effects.
 The framework in built around [Selenium IDE](https://www.selenium.dev/selenium-ide/) for building and running user acceptance tests and [Jenkins](https://www.jenkins.io/) for automating building, testing and evaluating EPrints.
-The instructionsthat follow have been tested on a CentOS 7 Linux operating system.
+The instructions that follow have been tested on a CentOS 7 Linux operating system.

 ## Deploying Configuration and SIDE Files
 Run the **bin/deploy_config_and_sides** script as the eprints user on the server hosting the EPrints repository you want to test: